Wu-Wu/grunt-tt2-bem/README.md

 Type: `String`
 Default value: `''`

 Destination path prefix.
-Used only for building src-dest.
+Used only for building src-dest map in conjunction of `options.src`.

 #### options.ext
 Type: `String`
 Default value: `.bemdecl.js`

 Extension replacement for destination filepaths.
+Used only for building src-dest map in conjunction of `options.src`.

 #### options.extDot
 Type: `String`
 Default value: `last`

 Extension in filenames will begin after first or last dot.
 So allowed values for this will be `last` and `first`.
+Used only for building src-dest map in conjunction of `options.src`.

 ### Usage Example